I Was Saved:

 Once you are on the registry, doctors search for a close match for their patients.
 You may match someone who has been waiting for a transplant now, or end up being someone's match in the future.

-About 1 in 540 people on the National Marrow Donor Registry go on to donate.
+About 1 in 430 people on the National Marrow Donor Registry go on to donate.
 The most important thing to remember is that you could be someone's only match and chance at a cure.
-If you do match, our team will provide a personal information session to learn all the details about the actual donation process.
+If you do match, our team will provide a personal information session to review all the details about the actual donation process.

 What Happens if I'm the Match?